A Crash Course in Optimizing Your Author Blog for the Search Engines

 blog

-What Google Really Wants
+What Google Wants

 So what we’re talking about in this article is SEO – Search Engine Optimization.
 SEO includes actions you can take that encourage Google to send you many website visitors without paying for advertising.
-And the simplest way to do that is to provide so much value that by giving you the number one spot, Google is providing accuracy, relevancy, and value to the people searching So as well as recommending (again and again) that you publish amazing content, this article is a very crash course into some things you can apply to your site to help it get a lot more traffic through Google for the long term.
+And the simplest way to do that is to provide so much value that by giving you the number one spot, Google is providing accuracy, relevancy, and value to the people searching So, as well as recommending (again and again) that you publish amazing content, this article is a very crash course into some things you can apply to your site to help it get a lot more traffic through Google for the long term.

 How to Optimize Blog Posts & Site Pages for Search